PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 ElectroBraid Planning Diagram

-Begin by drawing a map of your property, including all major features: buildings, roads, fields, swamps, woods, gullies, streams and other features.
-Be sure to include: power, telephone, gas and oil lines as well as underground cables.
+Begin by drawing a map of your property, including all significant features: buildings, roads, fields, swamps, woods, gullies, streams, and other features.
+Be sure to include power, telephone, gas, and oil lines, as well as underground cables.

 4. Calculating Your Needs